atsukotominaga/music-adaptation/material/instruction/instruction.md

 Note: Start from 1 (not 01) to 20, 30 etc..

 2. Open the “display.maxpat”**.
 Move the window of the “display.maxpat” to the right (on the screen in front of the piano”) and press F for a fullscreen mode. <span>If there is a toolbar surrounding the display, get rid of it by pressing command+8 (not F8)</span>.
-3. Move the window of the “display.maxpat” to the right (on the screen in front of the piano”) and press F for a fullscreen mode. <span>If there is a toolbar surrounding the display, get rid of it by pressing command+8 (not F8)</span>.
-4. Check whether the piano sounds come from the headphone.
+3. Check whether the piano sounds come from the headphone.
-5. If the sound of the metronome and the piano does not come from the computer speaker, go to **System Preference -> Sound -> Output -> select “Scarllet 6i6 USB”**.
+4. If the sound of the metronome and the piano does not come from the computer speaker, go to **System Preference -> Sound -> Output -> select “Scarllet 6i6 USB”**.
-6. If you cannot still solve the problem above, please quit Max and relaunch it again.
+5. If you cannot still solve the problem above, please quit Max and relaunch it again.

 ### Pre/post-check Patch (check.maxpat)